kaizendae/blog/data/authors/default.md

 A Site Reliability Engineer with a Full-Stack Tech-for-impact mindset.

-Presently, I am working at [Elham.sa](https://www.elham.sa) where I'm building and maintaining an E-learning platform serving thousands of users.
+Currently working at [Elham.sa](https://www.elham.sa) where I'm helping build, scale and maintain an E-learning platform serving thousands of users.

-Hosting [Devs in Style Podcast](https://www.fastb.io/devsinstyle) the podcast for Moroccan tech-savvies, tune-in for knowledge and fun.
+Hosting [Devs in Style Podcast](https://www.fastb.io/devsinstyle) discussing tech and solo-entrepreneurship in the Moroccan dialect.